NERSC/sc22-dl-tutorial/README.md

 and zoomed in to a single iteration:
 ![NSYS DALI AMP Zoomed](tutorial_images/nsys_dali_amp_zoomed.png)

-With AMP enabled, we see that the `forward` (and, correspondingly the backward) time is significatly reduced.
+With AMP enabled, we see that the `forward` (and, correspondingly the backward) time is significantly reduced.
 As this is a CNN, the forward and backward convolution ops are well-suited to benefit from acceleration with tensor cores and that is where we see the most benefit.

 Running this case using benchy on Perlmutter results in the following throughput measurements:
 ```